raft-tech/meilisearch-yelp-dataset-loader/README.md

 from [here](https://www.yelp.com/dataset/download).
 Once downloaded and extracted, move them to the repository data directory and update main.go with the indexes, filenames, and primary keys of the datasets to upload.

-To run the application, first ensure Meilisearch is running, using whatever is preferred.
-You can execute a `docker compose up -d` to run a Meilisearch server locally running in detached mode.
+To run the application, first, ensure an instance of Meilisearch is running.
+You can execute a `docker compose up -d` to run a Meilisearch server locally in detached mode.

 Update the host in main.go to point to the Meilisearch host, and then execute `make run` from the command line to load the Yelp datasets into Meilisearch.